karnegre/GitApp-Model-Color/readme.md

 ```bash
 streamlit run app.py
 ```
+In order to run this app locally, you must run it using streamlit version 1.2.0.
+Find requirements for your local system in the requirements.txt file

 ## Using the Models
 The app contains two different models for creating multi-composite spectra: Optical Constant (OC) model and Reflectance Spectra (RS) model.
 The following steps are how-tos for using them:
 ### Optical Constant Modeling